Frequently Asked Questions

 - Indication of which administrative cost structure described in Chapter 7, Section B, the DSGS provider has chosen

-- If offering Incentive Option 2:
+- If offering Participation Option 2:

 - California Independent System Operator (CAISO) Demand Response Provider ID (DRP ID) and an attestation that the DRP has active proxy demand resources (PDRs)

-- If offering Incentive Option 3:
+- If offering Participation Option 3:

 - Description of the applicant’s plans to implement quality control on submetered charge and discharge data, including minimum standards for data completeness and quality

-- If offering Incentive Option 4:
+- If offering Participation Option 4:

 - Description of the applicant’s plans to implement quality control on device level load data or smart thermostat runtime data, including minimum standards for data completeness and quality